 People always love the brand they use because they share an emotional bond with it.
 Taking care of such customers may help you a lot where they promote you enthusiastically for free.

-You know the power of Word of Mouth that you might have experienced once before in your friend circle or family & relatives, especially when you are going to decide between buying something or taking admission for a college.
+You might have experienced the power of word-of-mouth marketing in your friend circle, family, and relatives, especially when you are about to decide between buying something or taking an admission to a college.